grafana/mimir/docs/sources/mimir/configure/configure-custom-trackers.md

   - ../configuring/configuring-custom-trackers/
   - configuring-custom-trackers/
 description: Use the custom tracker to count the number of active series on an ingester.
-menuTitle: Configure custom active series trackers
+menuTitle: Custom active series trackers
 title: Configure custom active series trackers
 weight: 100
 ---